8th Annual Women’s Herbal/Earthways Residential Apprenticeship Program

 “I wanted to say thank you for providing the container in which I was able to find my inner strength.
 I am feeling stronger, empowered, and more alive then I have ever felt in my life.
 Living within the Wise Women Tradition and embracing my illness instead of demonizing it and letting it control my life has been very powerful for me” 2010 apprentice

-Fees for this program: $1,200-1,500 sliding scale all inclusive (food, space for lodging, supplies for medicine making, participation in community classes and workshops, instruction, handouts with articles, recipes and much more!) .
+Fees for this program: ($900-750) sliding scale.
+The fee is all inclusive (food, space for lodging, some medicine making supplies, participation in community classes and workshops, instruction, handouts with articles, recipes and much more!) .
 You decide where you are on the scale based on your access to resources.
-Partial work trade is available upon request.
-Please include this request in your expression of intention.

 To pay your $200 deposit with credit card to hold your place do so below.
 Please send your expression of intention through snail mail. *a one time $3 nonrefundable fee will be added to deposit payments made below.

-*note send your application early, this program will fill fast and we will be accepting only a small number of applicants.
+*note send your letter of intention early as this program can fill quickly.
 Be sure to include your contact information including address, phone number and email address.

 For more information see www.moonwiseherbs.com or firstname.lastname@example.org or 920-457-HERB (9290)

 This program is primarily facilitated by herbalist and wild food enthusiast Linda Conroy.
 Linda dedicates her life to connecting with the green world.
 Her primary mentors are the plants who never cease to instill a sense of awe in her daily life.
 Linda’s primary human mentors are Susun Weed, Isla Burgess and Marshall Rosenberg.
-She has taken classes with other herbalists including Stephen Buhner, Cascade Anderson, Ryan Drum, Eaglesong and Sally King of Raven Croft Gardens, Mathew Wood, Suzanne Nagler and many others, She has studied as well as explored womens mysteries with Z. Badapest, Vicki Noble, Starhawk, Jean Huston and other of our inspiring foremothers.
+She has taken classes with other herbalists including Stephen Buhner, Cascade Geller Anderson, Ryan Drum, Eaglesong and Sally King of Raven Croft Gardens, Mathew Wood, Suzanne Nagler and many others, She has studied as well as explored womens mysteries with Z. Budapest, Vicki Noble, Starhawk, Jean Houston and other of our inspiring foremothers.
 Linda has a certificate in permaculture design, which she completed through the International Earth Activist Program and has been a student of compassionate nonviolent communication for close to 15 years.
+Linda has participated in the doula training through the Seattle School of Midwifery and the Midwifery Assistant Program through The Farm Midwives in Tennessee.
+In addition she is trained as a Wilderness First Responder.
 For over a decade Linda has presented programs throughout the Pacific Northwest, Midwest as well as other parts of the country.
 She is the creator of the ever popular Wild Eats Community Meals as well as Moonwise Herbs.
 Participants in programs facilitated by Linda walk away with an appreciation for the natural world as well skills for incorporating plants into their daily life.
-Linda has been working to empower women for over 20 years.
+Linda has been working to empower women for over 25 years.
 She is a vibrant, passionate woman who continually seeks to deepen her connection to the green world!